 —

 For a winery of this physical size and the number of planted vineyards they could be producing significantly more wine; however, the production is currently only around nine thousand cases each year.
-For more information, to join one of the membership tiers in their Brasas wine club, to schedule a tour or to purchase wine, visit: www.palmazvineyards.com.
+For more information, to join one of the four membership tiers in their Brasas wine club, to schedule a tour or to purchase wine, visit: www.palmazvineyards.com.

 Exterior